-Inventory cost is stated net of a valuation allowance of \$3.6 million and \$3.7 million as of September 30, 2005 and June 30, 2005, respectively.
-The valuation allowance represents the cost of DM1, DM4 (collectively, DMx) and ansamitocin P3 that the Company considers to be in excess of a 12-month supply based on current collaborator firm fixed orders and projections.
+Inventory cost is stated net of a valuation allowance of \$3.5 million and \$3.7 million as of December 31 and June 30, 2005, respectively.
+The valuation allowance represents the cost of DM1, DM4 and ansamitocin P3 that the Company considers to be in excess of a 12-month supply based on current collaborator firm fixed orders and projections.

-DM1and DM4 are cell-killing used in all TAP product candidates currently in preclinical and clinical testing, and are the subject of the Company's collaborations.
+DM1 and DM4 are cell-killing agents used in all Tumor-Activated Prodrug (TAP) product candidates currently in preclinical and clinical testing, and are the subject of the Company's collaborations.
 DM1 and DM4 (collectively referred to as DMx) are both manufactured from a precursor, ansamitocin P3.

 The actual amount of ansamitocin P3 and DMx that will be produced in future periods under certain current and other future potential agreements is highly uncertain.
 As such, the amount of ansamitocin P3 and/or DMx produced could be more than is required to support the development of the Company's and its collaborators' products.
-Such excess product would be charged to research and development expense.
-The Company anticipates that its investment in process development efforts and production of ansamitocin P3 and DMx will continue to be significant.
+Such excess product, as determined under the Company's inventory reserve policy, would be charged to research and development expense.
 The Company produces preclinical and clinical materials for its collaborators either in anticipation of or in support of clinical trials, or for process development and analytical purposes.
 Under the terms of supply agreements with three of its collaborators, the Company generally receives rolling six month firm-fixed orders for conjugate that the Company is required to manufacture, and rolling 12-month manufacturing projections for the quantity of conjugate the collaborator expects to need in any given 12-month period.
 The amount of clinical material produced is directly related to the number of on-going clinical trials for which the Company is producing clinical material for itself and its collaborators, the speed of enrollment in those trials and the dosage schedule of each clinical trial.
 Because these elements can vary significantly over the course of a trial, significant differences between our collaborators' actual manufacturing orders and their projections could result in our actual 12-month usage of DMx and ansamitocin P3 varying significantly from our estimated usage at an earlier reporting period.
 To the extent that a collaborator has provided the Company with a firm fixed order, the collaborator is contractually required to reimburse the Company the full cost of the conjugate, and any margin thereon, even if the collaborator subsequently cancels the manufacturing run.